 Entry & Exit Requirements

 U.S. citizens must have a valid passport to enter Uganda.
-Passports must be valid for at least six months beyond the date of entry and have at least two full blank pages available for the entry/visa stamps.
+Passports must be valid for at least six months beyond the date of entry and have at least one fully blank page available for the entry/visa stamps.

 A tourist visa is also required for entry.
-Visas are not available at the airport upon arrival; travelers must apply for a visa online at least two weeks prior to travel by completing the e-visa application form and making payment online at https://visas.immigration.go.ug.
+You will not be able to apply for the visa at the airport upon arrival; travelers must apply for a visa online at least two weeks prior to travel by completing the e-visa application form and making payment online at https://visas.immigration.go.ug.
 (The earliest you can apply is 3 months prior to arrival.)

-To apply, you will need your passport, a recent passport-size photo, and a yellow fever certificate (see below for more information).
-The fee for a single-entry visa is USD $55 (subject to change), payable by Visa or MasterCard.
+To apply, you will need your passport, a recent passport-size photo, proof of return ticket, and a yellow fever certificate (see below for more information).
+The fee for a single-entry tourist visa is USD $50 plus a 3% online processing charge (subject to change), payable by Visa or MasterCard.

-Once payment is made, the system will process your application and send you a barcoded email.
+Once payment is made, the system will process your application and send you a barcoded email indicating that you are eligible for the approved visa.
 Print out this email and bring it with you to Uganda.
-Upon arrival you should present the barcoded email to the immigration officer, who will scan the barcode, take your fingerprints and photo, and place a visa in your passport.
+Upon arrival you should present your passport, yellow fever certificate, and the barcoded email to the immigration officer, who will scan the barcode and take your fingerprints and photo.
+Final approval of the visa is issued upon arrival at the airport in Uganda.

 If you are not traveling with a U.S. passport, please check with the Ugandan Embassy for the requirements based on your nationality.